Last updated Feb 20, 2025

 TODAY API and CLI to help partners test whether apps qualify for Runs on Atlassian and identify a path towards earning the badge.

-FUTURE Apps will be featured in customer-facing launch and Runs on Atlassian badge will go live on Atlassian Marketplace.
+FUTURE Shortlisted apps will be featured in the customer-facing launch and the Runs on Atlassian badge will go live on the Atlassian Marketplace.

 FUTURE Field training to help sales teams and Solution Partners communicate Runs on Atlassian to customers.

-FUTURE Apps will be featured in customer-facing launch and Runs on Atlassian badge will go live on Atlassian Marketplace.
+FUTURE Shortlisted apps will be featured in the customer-facing launch and the Runs on Atlassian badge will go live on the Atlassian Marketplace.

 Rate this page: